 - There are many different laws, including speed limit restrictions, having to do with trailering.
-Make sure your rig will be legal, not only where you live but also where you will be driving.
+Make sure your rig will be legal, not only where you live but also where you'll be driving.
 A good source for this information can be state or provincial police. - Consider using a sway control.
-You can ask a hitch dealer about sway controls. - Do not tow a trailer at all during the first 1,000 miles (1 600 km) your new vehicle is driven.
-Your engine, axle or other parts could be damaged. - Then, during the first 500 miles (800 km) that you tow a trailer, do not drive over 50 mph (80 km/h) and do not make starts at full throttle.
+You can ask a hitch dealer about sway controls. - Don't tow a trailer at all during the first 1,000 miles (1 600 km) your new vehicle is driven.
+Your engine, axle or other parts could be damaged. - Then, during the first 500 miles (800 km) that you tow a trailer, don't drive over 50 mph (80 km/h) and don't make starts at full throttle.
 This helps your engine and other parts of your vehicle wear in at the heavier loads. - Obey speed limit restrictions when towing a trailer.
-Do not drive faster than the maximum posted speed for trailers, or no more than 55 mph (90 km/h), to save wear on your vehicle's parts.
+Don't drive faster than the maximum posted speed for trailers, or no more than 55 mph (90 km/h), to save wear on your vehicle's parts.